the Hub of the Curriculum

 Literature, the Common Core of It All

 NEXUS connects history, art, music and science to great works of literature that reflect key periods in history.
-Each Common Core aligned volume exercises cross-curriculum thinking skills and includes pre-planned lessons, teaching guidelines that help teachers connect literature to history, art, music and science, and stimulating interdisciplinary exercises for students.
-NEXUS books are inspiring brain workouts and include FREE, downloadable supplements.
-Our Shakespeare series features downloadable plot quizzes, Julius Caesar, Macbeth and Romeo and Juliet tests, vocabulary exercises and quizzes, explication exercises and highly motivating learning activities and unit plans
+Each Common Core-aligned volume exercises cross-curriculum thinking skills and includes embedded lessons, FREE teaching guidelines that help teachers connect literature to history, art, music and science, and stimulating interdisciplinary exercises for students.
+NEXUS books are inspiring brain workouts and include downloadable supplements (see Supplements menu).
+COMING SOON: downloadable plot quizzes and unit tests for Julius Caesar, Macbeth and Romeo and Juliet as well as vocabulary exercises and quizzes.

 “All NEXUS volumes emphasize the critical skills and analogical thinking that are crucial for success on the SAT.” – THE COLLEGE BOARD

 Exciting Lessons that Make Figurative Language Accessible, Relevant and Inspiring